TwksqR/Blackjack/README.md

 - The dealer must stand on all 17s.
 - Maximum 4 hands per player.
 - A split hand of an Ace and a 10 card is not Blackjack.
-- A player cannot hit on split Aces.
-One card is dealt to each hand, after which, the player must stand.
 - A player cannot double down for less.

 *These rules are subject to change.*